imrhlrvndrn/liveevents/server/readme.md

 1. Fork the repository to your account
 1. Clone the repository from your GitHub account to your local machine
 1. Navigate to the `client` and `server` folder and run the following command in both the directories `npm install`.
 This will install all the necessary packages and dependencies
-1. Open the terminal and run following commands to see the output
+1. Open the terminal, `cd server` and run following commands to see the output

 | Scripts        | Output                                                                   |
 | -------------- | ------------------------------------------------------------------------ |